- Our customers want pair SalesLoft activities with their CRM data.

 - Salesforce’s highly customizable dashboards let users showcase data in the most meaningful way for their org.

 - Leadership and C-level team members are used to reviewing dashboards and reports in Salesforce.

 Post by Jimmy Conley, Director of Technical Services at SalesLoft.
 Jimmy has a passion for solution development, sales & marketing data strategy, and relationship building.

-If hearing the words, “I need you to build a Salesforce dashboard” strike fear in your heart, you’re not alone.
+If hearing the words “I need you to build a Salesforce dashboard” strikes fear in your heart, you’re not alone.

 While Salesforce has extremely powerful reporting capabilities and dynamic dashboards, it’s also not the easiest platform to use.
 Because it can do so much, it can also overwhelm you.

 I would know because before joining SalesLoft, I worked at Salesforce for 5 years.
 During that time, I got to dive deep into the Salesforce ecosystem.

 Now I’m the Director of Technical Services at SalesLoft.
 Our mission is to provide the technical expertise that our customers need, be it consulting or configuration.